Can Polystyrene Be Recycled? Can I Put It In My Recycling Bin? ♻️

 Waster can provide recycling bin services for expanded polystyrene and soft plastics.
 Please contact us in this regard.

 Soft plastics include items such as clear shrink wrap etc that are common in distribution centres and retail businesses.

 It may take a little effort, but recycling will help the environment.
-Also, it will greatly reduce your general waste collections.
+Also, it will greatly reduce your general waste collection.

 Expanded polystyrene is so bulky, that by recycling polystyrene, you could likely downsize your general waste bin and save lots of money!